The rules are applicable for all events in the League, but we reserve the right to change them at any time.

 - Back of the knee

-Fencers should avoid presenting their back to their opponent and may receive a warning for doing so and penalties for repeated infractions.
+Fencers should avoid presenting their back to their opponent and may receive a warning for doing so and point penalties after the second infraction.

 - 3 points for a cut, slice or thrust made to the head.